What is runtime protection?

 How does RASP work?

 RASP works by embedding security within the application or its runtime environment, effectively creating a self-protecting app.
 It functions by intercepting all calls between the application and the system to analyze behavior and context.
 This includes data requests, responses, and executions.
-If RASP detects any anomalous or malicious behavior, such as code injection or suspicious data manipulation, it can immediately take corrective actions.
+If RASP detects any anomalous or malicious behavior, like code injection or suspicious data manipulation, it can immediately take corrective actions.
 These actions might include terminating a session, alerting administrators, or quarantining the app to prevent further damage.

-• Interception of calls: RASP integrates with the application’s runtime environment, allowing it to scrutinize every function call and data request made by the app.
+- Interception of calls: RASP integrates with the application’s runtime environment, allowing it to scrutinize every function call and data request made by the app.
 This enables RASP to detect if the app is being manipulated by or is leaking data to unauthorized entities.

-• Anomaly detection: RASP uses behavior analysis to detect deviations from normal operations, such as unexpected system calls or unauthorized access attempts, which could indicate an attack.
+- Anomaly detection: RASP uses behavior analysis to detect deviations from normal operations, such as unexpected system calls or unauthorized access attempts, which could indicate an attack.

-• Automated responses: Upon detecting an attack, RASP can execute predefined responses such as logging off the user, encrypting data, or shutting down the app to prevent further damage.
+- Automated responses: Upon detecting an attack, RASP can execute predefined responses such as logging off the user, encrypting data, or shutting down the app to prevent further damage.

 Why is RASP important for mobile apps?